 When You Lose Everything…

-Yesterday, I discovered that a colleague and friend lost her home in the Napa area fire – I wrote this with her in mind and since posting it on FB, I received many requests for permission to share it.
-It is with honor that I do so here – and with knowing we all process in our own ways.
-I blogged publicly throughout my journey, starting on 4/5/12 – I skim many of the posts today and remember it all like it was yesterday.
-I feel my breath catch in my throat, tears sting, I slow to take a deep breath and center, but also remember.
+When fires roar through our lives leaving destruction in their wake, those of us who have walked through this type of loss are often asked how it was to deal with such an event.
+I responded by writing this blog and I share it knowing we all process in our own ways.
+I blogged publicly throughout my journey of walking through fire, starting on 4/5/12 .
+In writing this, I skimmed many of the posts and recall it all like it was yesterday.
+I feel my breath catch in my throat, tears sting, I slow to take a deep breath and center… but also remember.
 We all have our stories – this was mine.

 To start with: It’s not just stuff.
 Well, of course, it is and isn’t.
-Us spiritual/personal growth/healer-helper/Buddhist/ or just pragmatic-types tend to focus on the benefit of non-attachment.
+Many of us spiritual/personal growth/healer-helper/Buddhist/ or simply pragmatic-types tend to focus on the benefit of non-attachment.
 We think: it’s just stuff and therefore if we get upset about the loss of something, then perhaps we are not as well/transformed/educated/free/spiritual as we could be, or definitely as we should be.
-So, yes, molecularly speaking, it is just stuff – but in a natural (or man made) disaster this loss happens in the blink of an eye and you don’t just lose things that clutter up your life and “shouldn’t matter”, you lose things such as (these examples are collection of those I have heard from others and experienced myself):
+So, yes, molecularly speaking, it is just stuff – but in a natural (or man made) disaster this loss happens in the blink of an eye and you don’t just lose things that clutter up your life and “shouldn’t matter”, you lose things such as (these examples are collection of those I have heard from others and some have experienced myself):

 - the last long handwritten letter your late mother ever wrote to you that you had folded carefully in your bottom desk drawer which every time you opened, your heart remembered before your head did and your eyes filled with tears